Quantum stick-slip motion in nanoscaled friction: Introduction

 A basic quantum mechanical effect important for the dynamics of frictional motion is the mixing between the energy states of the system creating conditions for tunneling.
 This is captured by the most basic assumptions in the Landau-Zener (LZ) theory \cite{Landau1932,Zener1932} in which the energy difference between two adiabatic states is violated by creating avoided level crossings.
 The LZ theory has found applications in dissipative and multilevel systems \cite{Pokrovsky2002,Huang2018,Zanca2018}.
 Curiously, a dissipative LZ two level system coupled to a bath of harmonic oscillator shows that the environmental temperature can actually enhance the probability of the system remaining in its ground state leading to quantum annealing \cite{Arceci2017}.

-In this paper, we investigate the quantum mechanical Prandtl–Tomlinson model in the presence of an external bath reservoir into which heat is released in the frictional dissipation.
-Several energetic, kinetic, and dissipative properties are defined and examined by using the density matrix of the Liouville-von Neumann equation in the Markov approximation.
-To better understand the quantum mechanical nature of the motion, we also investigate the quantum mechanical Prandtl–Tomlinson model in the absence of an external bath as well as the classical limit with and without an external bath using the stochastic Newton law.
-The released power and lateral force, in particular, give a quantitative representation of the frictional process and can be directly associated with experimental measurements.
+In this paper, we investigate the quantum mechanical Prandtl–Tomlinson model in the presence of an external bath reservoir into which heat is released in the frictional dissipation. {This problem was considered in Ref. \cite{Zanca2018} where frictional quantum lubricity was found in the frictional dissipation rate at the adiabatic regime.
+Here we define several energetic, kinetic, and dissipative properties including average velocity, power, released heat, frictional force, and geometric phase.
+These properties are examined by solving the Liouville-von Neumann equation in the Markov approximation beyond the adiabatic regime.} To better understand the quantum mechanical nature of the motion, we also investigate the quantum mechanical Prandtl–Tomlinson model in the absence of an external bath as well as the classical limit with and without an external bath using the stochastic Newton law. {The LZ tunneling is a key mechanism for quantum lubricity in stick-slip motion (as also found in Ref. \cite{Zanca2018}), however, we find that nanoscaled friction may exhibit other types of motion depending on the physical parameters in the Prandtl–Tomlinson model.
+Furthermore, the newly analyzed} frictional force and released heat, in particular, give a quantitative representation of the frictional process and can be directly associated with experimental measurements.

-\section{Model System}
+\section{Model system}

-The system under consideration consists of a nanoscaled particle with mass $M$ at a distance $d$ above a one-dimensional infinitely long atomic chain with lattice period $a$, as shown in Fig. \ref{fig:1}.
+The system under consideration consists of a {nanoscale} particle with mass $M$ at a distance $d$ above a one-dimensional infinitely long atomic chain with lattice period $a$, as shown in Fig. \ref{fig:1}.
 The particle moves with a constant velocity $v$ parallel to the chain.
 To maintain this motion, it is assumed that $M$ is in an optical trap modeled by a harmonic potential.
 The particle also experiences the influence of a short-ranged interaction from the overlap of its atomic orbitals and the atomic orbitals of the chain.
 Additionally, there is a long-ranged van der Waals coupling originating from the exchange of electromagnetic fluctuations between $M$ and the chain.
 The optical trap balances these different interactions by maintaining a motion parallel to the chain at a constant velocity.

 This system can be modeled by a 1D Hamiltonian given as